dani1995ar/filplast-dashboard/README.md

 # Issues / Challenges:

 Most of the problems I had during the development of this project where related in one way or another to the ORM and or the database.
-This is because I design an schema that could support functions that are not yet implemented in the application, this is because I it is much easier and faster to develop new features for an app with a database that already support these features, rather than migrating an existing database to a new one, just so that the app can support a new feature.
-An instance of this is the way to store passwords in the database (so that in the future the app can me used by both the company and their customers), I knew storing them as plaintext was not a good idea at all, what I did not know however was just how many ways of storing passwords there are, and just like this I spent some good 8-10 hours researching about key derivation functions, hashing algorithms and so on.
+This is because I designed an schema that could support functions that are not yet implemented in the application, as it is much easier and faster and easier to develop new features for an app with a database that already support these features, rather than migrating an existing database to a new one, just so that the app can support a new feature.
+An instance of this is the way to store passwords in the database (so that in the future the app can be used by both the company and their customers), I knew storing them as plaintext was not a good idea at all, what I did not know however was just how many ways of storing passwords there are, and just like this I spent some good 8-10 hours researching about key derivation functions, hashing algorithms and so on.
 And just like that, and with every little detail or feature that I needed to or was planning to implement, I spent countless hours researching topic after topic and reading discussion after discussion, this, I believe, was the biggest challenge, because every step of the way I was unsure what was "the correct way to do things in this specific scenario", I can't say I enjoyed the process, yet I love the fact that I now know that much more about that many topics.

 # Conclusion: